HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 }, targetOrigin);
 ```

-The EHR responds to all `scratchpad` message types with a payload that matches
+As described above, the EHR responds to all `scratchpad` message types with a payload that matches
 FHIR's [`Bundle.entry.response`] data model.
 For instance, the response to a
 `scratchpad.create` that adds a new prescription to the scratchpad (and assigns
 id `456` to this draft resource) might look like: